adzierzanowski/mkstm32/README.md

 # examples

-Say we want to compile, upload and debug a project in directory `F042_test`.
+Say we want to compile, upload and debug a project in a directory called `F042_test`.

     mkstm32 -zxcudp F042_Test